Skip to Content

 This ride is one large car that goes back and forth getting higher each time.

-Elmo’s Fish
+Flyin’ Fish

 Elmo’s Cloud Chaser

 • Children between 36-42 inches tall must ride with a companion 14 years old or older.
+To ride alone riders must be at least 42 inches tall.
+Hand-held infants are not permitted on this ride.

 • The Elmo’s Cloud Chaser is located in Elmo’s World.